IPMI-NWU/SPNet/README.md

-# Scribble-based Medical Image Segmentation using Shape Perturbation Consistency and Boundary Enhancement Constraint
+# Scribble-based Medical Image Segmentation via Shape Perturbation Consistency and Boundary Enhancement Constraint
 This project contains the model weights trained according to our algorithm and inference code.

 # Model Weights